IBM/anomaly-prediction-streams-singlestore-cp4d/README.md

 ## Summary

-In this code pattern, you consumed streaming data from IBM Event Streams in a Singlestore database.
+In this code pattern, you consumed streaming data from IBM Event Streams in a SingleStore database.
 It is a secure connection from SingleStore to EventStreams using a pipeline which is the most efficient way to ingest into SingleStore database.
-The Singlestore pipelines use parallel processors and can handle high volumes of data.
+The SingleStore pipelines use parallel processors and can handle high volumes of data.
 You learnt how to build a machine learning model in Cloud Pak for Data environment using SingleStore as a persistent storage to build,deploy and execute the model realtime.
 Next, you also built the visualisation Dashboard of not only historical data but also predictions data showcasing in Cognos dashboards which is again on IBM Cloud Pak for Data.